 Case Western Reserve Law Review

 Coglianese, Cary and Walters, Daniel E., "Litigating EPA Rules: A Fifty-Year Retrospective of Environmental Rulemaking in the Courts" (2020).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2216.

 Administrative Law Commons, Courts Commons, Environmental Law Commons, Environmental Policy Commons, Law and Society Commons, Legislation Commons, Litigation Commons, Natural Resources Law Commons, Public Administration Commons, Public Law and Legal Theory Commons, Public Policy Commons, Supreme Court of the United States Commons